 Where a building is to be totally demolished and replaced, parking will be provided at the rate specified in this chapter.
-No parking credits will be allowed for the current building and its use.
+No parking credits will be aboved for the current building and its use.

-Obje ctives Contr rols 01 To provide adequate and sufficient bicycle parking facilities for the purposes of encouraging active C1 Bicycle parking provision for all developments must adhere to minimum bicycle parking rates in Table 4. transport.
-Bicycle parking must comply with the provisions and intent of AS 2890.3 Bicycle Parking Facilities in terms of security, accessibility and design specifications.
-6 ONNO Note: To assist with the design and installation of bicycle parking and end-of-trip facilities applicants and consultants should refer to the Austroads publication AP-R527-16 Bicycle Parking Facilities: Guidelines for Design and Installation.
+Obje ctives Centr rols 01 To provide adequate and sufficient bicycle parking facilities for the purposes of encouraging active C1 Bicycle parking provision for all developments must adhere to minimum bicycle parking rates in Table 4. transport.
+C2 Bicycle parking must comply with the provisions and intent of AS 2890.3 Bicycle Parking Facilities in terms of security, accessibility and design specifications.
+8 OAMDC.
+Note: To assist with the design and installation of bicycle parking and end-of-trip facilities applicants and consultants should refer to the Austroads publication AP-R527-16 Bicycle Parking Facilities: Guidelines for Design and Installation.
 02 To provide sufficient end-of-trip facilities for non-residential land uses.
 C3 One secure locker is provided for each bicycle parking space.
 C4 One shower and change cubicle is provided for between 5 and up to 10 bicycle parking spaces, two showers and change cubicles for 11-20 bicycle parking spaces and one

+Obje ectives Con trols

-Objectives Con trols additional shower and cubicle for each additional 10 bicycle parking spaces.
-2 O3 To provide parking facilities for electric bicycles.
-C5 A charging point is provided for every five bicycle parking spaces.
-27/20.
-E1.6.2 Bicycle parking rates 2 Table 4 below lists the on-site bicycle parki ing rates required for various land uses.
-TABLE 4 Bicycle parking rates
+and cubicle for each cole parking spaces.
+2)

+О3 To provide parking facilities for electric bicycles.
+C5 A charging point i bicycle parking sp s provided for every five paces. er 201

+.2 Bicycle parking rates 4 below lists the on-site bicycle park ing rates required for various a land uses.

+T ABL I E 4 Bicycle parking rates

+Land d use Minimum bicyc le parking rates 11

+Resi idents/Emplovees Customers/Visitors

+Resi dential , A

+Resi dential accommodation 12 1 per dwelling 1 per 10 dwellings